December 19, 2003

 December 8, 2003

-A little alliteration ala Swinburne [Filed under: General]
+A little alliteration ala Swinburne [Filed under: Bishop, Elizabeth]

 I apologize for being so out of things and unresponsive lately.
 I am so deeply drenched in the depths of the unpoetic and pathetic linguistic that the pressure is poised to prompt me to implode.
 But I’m hoping to take a break from it all for a couple hours to do our thing thursday night.
 Our place would be fine but lets keep it simple and do Jon’s unless he (or others) would prefer to come out to the palisades.
 And the poems Jon mentioned sound good to me.
 Oh and I heard this poem read recently and liked it.
 Its also contemporary and female (Elizabeth Bishop).
 ESSO was Exxon before it was Exxon.